laser cutting

 1. Vaporization cutting technology

-a small amount of the laser will be reflected.
+A small amount of the laser will be reflected.
 Most of the laser will be absorbed by the laser cutting surface.

 This process results in the formation of small holes.